nschiett/fishflux/README.md

 When using the bioenergetic model featured in this package, please cite:

-Schiettekatte, N.M.D., Barneche, D.R., Villéger, S., Allgeier, J.E.,
-Burkepile, D.E., Brandl, S.J., Casey, J.M., Mercière, A., Munsterman,
-K.S., Morat, F. and Parravicini, V. (2020), Nutrient limitation, bioenergetics, and stoichiometry: a new model to predict elemental fluxes mediated by fishes.
+Schiettekatte NMD, Barneche DR, Villéger S, Allgeier JE, Burkepile DE, Brandl, SJ, Casey, JM, Mercière, A, Munsterman, KS, Morat, F and Parravicini, V, Nutrient limitation, bioenergetics, and stoichiometry: a new model to predict elemental fluxes mediated by fishes.
 Funct Ecol.
-Accepted Author Manuscript.
-:10.1111/1365-2435.13618
+2020;00:1-13.
+<a href="https://doi.org/10.1111/1365-2435.13618" class="uri">https://doi.org/10.1111/1365-2435.13618</a>